-We begin by considering the scenario in which retail participation is set to zero and assess the collective retail shareholder impact on voting outcomes.
-We compare the resulting change in outcomes to similar shocks to the participation of two other groups of voters: (i) all non-retail shareholders and (ii) the "Big Three" institutional investors.
+outcomes to similar shocks to the participation of two other groups of voters: (i) all non-retail shareholders and (ii) the "Big Three" institutional investors.
 In our second set of tests, we assess how proposal outcomes change when we increase the retail ownership of firms that have low retail ownership or decrease the retail ownership of firms that have high retail ownership.
 In our third set of tests, we limit the sample to close elections and evaluate voting outcomes if retail shareholders voted using different decision rules, holding observed participation rates fixed.
 We compare to the change in outcomes that would result if the Big Three institutional investors voted using those decision rules.
 The subset of proposals that we use in all tests is constructed as follows.
 First, we remove routine proposals and director elections, which are less likely to be contested.
-Second, we remove proposals for which passage requires sufficient votes as a percentage of outstanding shares, since removing votes mechanically causes these proposals to fail.
+Second, we remove proposals for which passage requires a percentage of outstanding shares, not votes cast, since removing votes mechanically causes these proposals to fail.

-Table 5, Panel A illustrates how many proposals would have different outcomes if a group's participation rate were set to zero.
+Table 5, Panel A illustrates how proposal outcomes would change if a group's participation rate were set to zero.
 We pool together management and shareholder proposals.
 Columns (1) and (2) provide the number of passing and failing proposals, respectively.
-Under the hypothetical that the voting rate for a given group goes to zero, columns (3) and (4) reflect the number of proposals whose outcome would flip, while columns (4), (5), and (6) provide the number of proposals whose final percentage counts would move by five, ten, and twenty percent, respectively.
+Under the hypothetical that the voting rate for a given group goes to zero, columns (3) and (4) reflect the number of proposals whose outcome would flip, while columns (5), (6), and (7) provide the number of proposals whose final percentage counts would move by five, ten, and twenty percent, respectively.
 The consequences of eliminating retail voter participation are given in the first row in the panel.
-Setting retail participation to zero, 122 (39) proposals that passed (failed)

-would switch outcomes and fail (pass).
+Setting retail participation to zero, 122 (39) proposals that passed (failed) would switch outcomes and fail (pass).
 The second row, in which Big Three participation is set to zero, shows that the resulting change in voting outcomes is similar to the removal of retail shareholders.
 In the third row in Panel A, we set the participation of all non-retail voters to zero and thus allow retail investors to decide the outcomes of these proposals.
 This counterfactual leads to more flipped proposals, reflecting the fact that non-retail voters comprise the bulk of shares cast and that the retail vote often substantially diverges from the non-retail vote.

-In Table 5, Panel B, we hold the rate of participation and voting choices fixed and alter the ownership structure of the firm by shifting ownership between retail and non-retail shareholders while holding constant total shares owned, as well as each group's participation rates and percent in favor.
+In Table 5, Panel B, we hold the rate of participation and voting choices fixed and alter the ownership structure of the firm by shifting ownership between retail and non-retail shareholders while holding constant total shares owned and each group's participation rates and percent in favor.
 We begin by calculating the standard deviation of retail ownership of all firms in the sample, 18.4%, which we use as the yardstick by which we shift retail ownership.
 Next, we sort firms into quintiles of retail ownership and ask how an increase (decrease) in ownership for firms in the bottom, second, and third (third, fourth, and largest size) quintile impacts vote outcomes.
 We report the consequences of these ownership changes separately for management and shareholder proposals.
-The results show that reducing retail ownership leads to change in outcomes for management proposals from pass to fail and shareholder proposals from fail to pass.
-An increase in retail ownership leads to more successful management proposals and fewer successful shareholder proposals, consistent with retail having stronger support for management than other shareholders in close votes.
+The results show that reducing retail ownership changes outcomes of management proposals from pass to fail and of shareholder proposals from fail to pass.
+More retail ownership leads to more successful management proposals and fewer successful shareholder proposals, consistent with retail having stronger support for management than other shareholders in close votes.